-Emissions were determined from both sampling and, for non-sampled emissions, using the 40 CFR Part 61, Appendix D method.
+Emissions were determined from both sampling and, for nonsampled emissions, using the 40 CFR Part 61, Appendix D method.
 The CAP88-PC Version 4.0 code was used for estimating dose.
-The MEI dose of 1.8×10^{-5} mrem (1.8×10^{-7} mSv) effective dose4 is more than 100,000 times smaller than the 10 mrem/yr WAC 246-247 compliance standard.
+The MEI dose of 2.3×10^{-5} mrem (2.3×10^{-7} mSv) effective dose4 is more than 100,000 times smaller than the 10 mrem/yr WAC 246-247 compliance standard.
 This dose is many orders of magnitude below the average annual individual background dose of 310 mrem (3.1 mSv) from natural terrestrial and cosmic radiation and inhalation of naturally occurring radon (NCRP 2009).
-In 2021, modeling was done to determine the location of the maximum off-site radioactive material air concentration.
-A 2.1 × 10-5 mrem $(2.1 \times 10^{-7} \text{ mSv})$ effective dose was estimated for the maximum off-site radioactive material air concentration location at 0.72 km (0.45 mi) on the western PNNL Richland Campus boundary (i.e., PNL-1 ambient air surveillance station).
+In 2022, modeling was done to determine the location of the maximum offsite radioactive material air concentration.
+A 2.3×10^{-5} mrem (2.3×10^{-7} mSv) effective dose was estimated for the maximum off-site radioactive material air concentration location at 0.63 km (0.39 mi) south-southeast of the 3410 Building (i.e., the same location as the MEI for 2021).

-The regional collective dose from PNNL's Richland Campus air emissions in CY 2021 also was estimated using CAP88-PC Version 4.0.
+The regional collective dose from the PNNL-Richland Campus air emissions in CY 2022 also was estimated using CAP88-PC Version 4.0.
 Estimates of population exposure to radionuclide air emissions consider site-specific meteorology and population distributions.
-The population consists of approximately 432,950 people residing within an 80 km (50 mi) radius of the Hanford Site 300 Area (Hamilton and Snyder 2011), with adjustments to add 640 and 190 residents south and south-southeast, respectively, of the PNNL Richland Campus to account for recent apartment units constructed near the PNNL Richland Campus.
-The near proximity of the Hanford Site 300 Area and relatively rural region within 80 km (50 mi) of the PNNL Richland Campus permits the Hanford Site 300 Area 80 km (50 mi) population estimate to be applicable.
+The population consists of approximately 605,000 people residing within an 80 km (50 mi) radius of the Richland Campus (Rose et al. 2023).
 Pathways evaluated for population exposure include inhalation, air submersion, ground shine, and consumption of food.
-The CY 2021 total collective dose from radionuclide air emissions estimated from nuclides that originated from the PNNL Richland Campus was 9.7 × 10-5 person-rem $(9.7 \times 10^{-7} \text{ person-Sv}).$
+The CY 2022 total collective dose from radionuclide air emissions estimated from nuclides that originated from the PNNL-Richland Campus was 2.5×10^{-4} person-rem (2.5×10^{-6} person-Sv).

-4.2.2 Radiological Air Discharges and Doses - PNNL Seguim Campus
+4.2.2 Contributions from PNNL-Sequim Campus

-PNNL Sequim Campus operations for the sitewide minor, fugitive, nonpoint source emission unit is registered with the state of Washington under RAEL-014.
-For CY 2021, the PNNL Sequim Campus MEI location was 0.23 km (0.14 mi) west-northwest of a central PNNL Sequim Campus emission location (coordinates: 48.078, -123.047).
-This emission location is central to all operations areas at the PNNL Sequim Campus (Figure 1.3).
-Radiological operations at the PNNL Sequim Campus emit very low levels of radioactive materials.
-Table 4.2 lists the relative contributions to the MEI dose.
-The 40 CFR Part 61, Appendix D method was used to determine the routine emissions from the PNNL Sequim Campus in CY 2021, which are summarized as gross alpha and gross beta emissions.
+PNNL-Sequim Campus operations for the sitewide minor, fugitive, nonpoint source emission unit is registered with the state of Washington under RAEL-014.
+For CY 2022, the Sequim Campus MEI location was 0.23 km (0.14 mi) west-northwest of a central PNNL-Sequim Campus emission location (coordinates: 48.078, -123.047).
+This emission location is central to all operations areas at the Sequim Campus (Figure 3).
+Radiological operations at the Sequim Campus emit very low levels of radioactive materials.
+Table 13 lists the relative contributions to the MEI dose.
+The 40 CFR Part 61, Appendix D method was used to determine the routine emissions from the PNNL-Sequim Campus in CY 2022, which are summarized as gross alpha and gross beta emissions.
 There were no unplanned emissions or radon emissions from the site during the year.
 The COMPLY Code (a computerized screening tool for evaluating radiation exposure from atmospheric releases of radionuclides) Version 1.7 (Level 4) was used for estimating dose (EPA 1989).